Should I see a Psychologist or a Psychotherapist for personal or couple-related counselling and/or therapy?

 However, there are strong pros to working with us:

 - As above, you don’t get a record of your sessions kept in the Medicare system and possibly sent back to your referring GP.
+It’s completely private.
 (We do keep our own records, but these are confidential to our practice.)

 - We have to be extremely effective to work outside the Medicare system.

-- We are specialists in couples.
+- We are specialists in couples counselling.
 We trained together.
-During our four year training as well as our subsequent ten years of practice we have lived and breathed the questions of how couples can build peaceful and vital relationships together.
+During our four year training, as well as our subsequent ten years of practice, we have lived and breathed the questions of how couples can build peaceful and vital relationships together.

 - We have a lot of life experience and are both in our second marriages.
 You are unlikely to get such experience from a newly-trained Psychologist.

-- We offer the (optional) powerful Co-Therapist Model of Couples Counseling model, which you cannot get in the Medicare system.
+- We offer the (optional) powerful Co-Therapist Model of Couples Counselling model, which you cannot get in the Medicare system.